As pandemic spread pain and panic, congressman chased profit - WTMJ

 Yet the stock remained in his portfolio for over a year, well beyond a 90-day window to sell that he agreed to, records show.
 He sold it for more than he initially reported it to be worth, collecting somewhere between $15,001 and $50,000 in June 2015, following a period in which the stock’s value was held down following allegations of fraud made against the company.

 Malinowksi said he instructed his broker to sell the shares earlier, but it failed to do so.
-They were sold after he sent an June 2015 email inquiring about them.
+They were sold after he sent a June 2015 email inquiring about them.

 “As we discussed last year, I can’t hold Chinese stocks (or any stocks from countries that might pose conflicts with my State Department job, which, to be safe, would include any country outside Europe/Canada).
 Could you make sure this is sold?” he said, according to an email provided by his office.